utkarshyadav009/cmp303-Project/readme.txt

 UP & DOWN key for acceleration
 LEFT & RIGHT key for rotation
 SPACE key for breaks
-and SHIFT key for boost
+and LSHIFT key for boost

 Game Objective: